raoulg/MADS-MachineLearning-course/references/leerdoelen/les1.md

+Read pages 17-55 (chapter 2-4).
+I have specified for you which pages answer specific learning goals to help you filter the more important parts.
+Some learning goals are better gained from a notebook, some from the text, some from the lesson.
+Don't worry if you dont get all of them; that's why we need a lesson :)
+There is a youtube video that also explains some stuff.

 De student begrijpt:
 1.1 Wat tensors zijn en voorbeelden voor de dimensies tm 5D 1.2 hoe neurale netwerken zijn opgebouwd (linear + activation), en hoe ze een extensie zijn van lineaire modellen (wanneer kun je ze stapelen)